 She meditated on it, but never expressed an answer, watching the young female head back for the front room.
 Her thoughts drifted back to Mewtwo and Mew, wondering if they knew tomorrow's outcome.
-She had known for a long time the two were close friends, even having that thought their relationship was similar to how hers and Darkrai's was.
-It was only a few months ago did she notice tension between them, and the looks of longing from afar.
-She once asked her about it only to have Mew deny and contradict herself within a minute's time.
+She had known for a long time the two were close friends, even having that belief their relationship was similar to how hers and Darkrai's was.
+It was only a few months ago she had noticed tension between them, and the looks of longing from afar.
+She had once asked Mew about it only to have her deny and contradict herself within a minute's time.
 While she never pushed the matter any further, it was then and there she knew the two held a special bond like what she shared with her counterpart.

-There was a louder creak just as her friend moaned out Mewtwo's name.
-She shivered, silently closed the door, and went to her room.
-It was their night, she couldn't control how intimate they were going to be with one another, though a part of her hoped they weren't.
+Cresselia shivered, silently closed the door, and went to her room.
+As much as she wished they wouldn't, it was their one night together.
+She couldn't control how intimate they were going to be with one another, and even if she could, she wouldn't stop them.

-She knew it was sure to break a heart if either of them died tomorrow.
+But she knew it was sure to break a heart if either of them were to die tomorrow.